 Joining Wilson offensively is lineman Blake Mitchell and fellow wideout Baniko Harley.
 Mitchell was a first team conference selection in 2019, while Harley caught seven touchdowns on 53 receptions.

 Four Govs were selected on the defensive side of the ball, including Josephus Smith (50 total tackles, 7.5 sacks), John Wesley Whiteside (2019 All-OVC Newcomer selection), Jack McDonald (58 solo tackles, 9.5 TFL) and the aforementioned Kordell Jackson.

 Austin Peay’s seven total selections led the Ohio Valley Conference, besting the likes of Jacksonville State, Tennessee Tech and UT Martin.
-The conference’s projected order of finish will be released sometime in August, per report.
 The Governors season is tentatively scheduled to begin on Aug.
 29 against Central Arkansas in the Guardian Credit Union FCS Kickoff.